influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.6/administration/ldap.md

 Save this file and edit it as needed for your LDAP server.

-Then test this configuration with the following command.
+### Verify the LDAP authentication

+To verify your LDAP configuration and see what happens as you authenticate through LDAP, run:

 ```
 influxd-ctl ldap verify -ldap-config /path/to/ldap.toml
 ```

-Finally, upload the configuration file to your cluster using the following command.
+### Load the LDAP configuration file

+To load your LDAP configuration file, run the `influxd-ctl ldap set-config` command

 ```
 influxd-ctl ldap set-config /path/to/ldap.toml
 ```

 ## Sample LDAP configuration